sjovic/library/tech9/day3/README.md

 Step 5 - Final touch - Navigation bar, footer and header
 --------------------------------------------------------

-1. Add nav-bar.html (in which you'll define accesable items)
+1. Add nav-bar.html (in which you'll define accessible items)
-2. Add footer (inlcude company info and year) and header (for basic title)
+2. Add footer (include company info and year) and header (for basic title)